 If you're passing through Savannah, a pit-stop into Back in the Day Bakery is a must.
 Restraint isn't rewarded here.
 Walk out with something reasonable, like a single brownie or a few cookies, and you'll kick yourself for not loading up with a large variety of sweets.
 Read on for owner Cheryl and Griffith Day's top 5 picks.

-Entries tagged with 'Back in the day bakery'
+'Back in the day bakery' on Serious Eats

 Almond crunchies from The Back in the Day Bakery Cookbook are a cross between biscotti and meringue cookies, flavored with aniseed and cardamom.
 Thickly whipped eggs give them an addictively crunchy, chewy texture that shatters and melts in your mouth.